Izan2020/Izan2020/README.md

 ![glantrox](https://cdn.discordapp.com/attachments/1110006269571514438/1110006967910535280/bannergithub.png)

 ## Hi I'm Hamas
-I'm a Junior Software Developer who is passionate about making a Mobile Apps, Websites.
-I feel most in my place while continuously operating as a Front-End Developer within a team, I enjoy working with some developement Technologies such as Flutter in Mobile Developement and Laravel in Website Developement, I'm currently learning Jetpack Compose for Android Development, I've been coding for 1 Year, and I really want to learn Swift.
-I've recently been doing an Internship in Telkom IoT for 4 months.
+I am a Junior Software Developer with a strong passion for creating mobile apps and websites.
+My true sense of belonging comes from working as a Front-End Developer within a collaborative team.
+I thoroughly enjoy utilizing various development technologies, such as Flutter for mobile development and Laravel for website development.
+Currently, I am actively learning Jetpack Compose for Android development.
+With one year of coding experience under my belt, I am eager to expand my knowledge and learn Swift.
+Recently, I completed a four-month internship at Telkom IoT.

 ```"Design is not just what it looks like and feels like.
 Design is how it works." -Steve Jobs```